floriancapelle/jquery-flex-modal/README.md

 ## Usage

-See the demo page for examples.
+See the index.html for examples.

 ### API